 Thexder was created by Hibiki Godai and Satoshi Uesaka, two programmers for Japanese developer Game Arts, and released in 1985.
 The game was massively popular and famously went on to sell over 500,000 copies in Japan.
 Because of this success, publisher/developer Sierra On-Line licensed the property for release in the United States.
 Sierra's ported version was released in 1987, and also became a best-seller.
 The game sold over one million copies worldwide, becoming one of the best-selling computer games up until that time.
 Thexder was an important breakthrough title for the run-and-gun shooter genre, paving the way for titles such as Contra and Metal Slug.

 The Thexder Assault Vehicle is a "hyper dual-armor robot-jet transformer" (which basically means it can transform between robot and fighter jet modes).
 Equipped with heat-seeking lasers, a special shield system, and touch controlled flight mechanisms, Thexder is the ultimate fighting machine.
-There is only one Thexder in existence, and you are the proud pilot at its control.
+There is only one Thexder in existence, and the protagonist is at its control.

 Each level is a massive side-scrolling map filled with obstacles, enemies, and various maze-like twists and turns.
 Play always begins on the far left side of the map and ends on the far right.
-The goal is simple: get from the beginning to the end without losing all of your energy.
-However, this is much easier said than done.
+The goal is simple: get from the beginning to the end whilst still having energy.

 The Thexder Assault Vehicle can transform between two modes at any time: robot and jet.
 In robot mode, it can fire heat-seeking lasers to destroy enemies and obstacles.
 Although it has the ability to jump, Thexder's robot form is generally less mobile than its jet counterpart and therefore can't access certain areas of the level.
 In fighter jet mode, lasers can only be fired in a straight line, making the vehicle much less useful in combat.
 However, the jet's increased mobility allows it to reach areas that are higher and/or smaller than the robot's larger size would otherwise allow.
 To be successful, players need to master the balance between these two vehicle modes.